HimanM/DevOps-Project-11/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make changes following existing patterns
-4. Ensure all security checks pass
+3. Ensure all security checks pass locally
-5. Submit a pull request
+4. Submit a pull request

-All contributions must pass the full CI/CD pipeline including security scans.
+All contributions must pass the full 14-job security pipeline.

 ---

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](./LICENSE) for details.
+MIT License - See [LICENSE](./LICENSE) for details.

-This project is intended for educational purposes and DevSecOps demonstration.
-Feel free to fork, modify, and learn from the implementation.
+This project is for educational purposes demonstrating DevSecOps best practices.
+Fork, learn, and adapt for your own needs!